xdamah/swagger-xdamah-examples/README.md

 2. ~~Add a better first example that shows how to start without code generation.~~
 3. ~~Upgrade the spring version.~~ Upgraded for now.
 4. ~~Add Tests for the examples projects.~~
+5. Update the tests now that validations are working all around.
-5. Add an example that illustrates how to handwrite model and auto-generate and  the model's schema
+6. Add an example that illustrates how to hand-write model and auto-generate and  the model's schema
-6. If possible work with the request validator for better integration.
+7. If possible work with the request validator for better integration.
-7. Generate the json when writing code first
+8. Generate the json when writing code first
-8. Upgrade the generator versions.
+9. Upgrade the generator versions.
-9. Upgrade from swagger 3.0 to 3.1.
+10. Upgrade from swagger 3.0 to 3.1.
-10. Work on the WIPs mentioned earlier.
+11. Work on the WIPs mentioned earlier.
-11. Caching for performance.
+12. Caching for performance.